-Governance: Decisions on service investments are made by the relevant service manager in consultation with the Head of Finance and must meet the criteria and limits laid down in the investment strategy.
+Governance: Decisions on service investments are made by the relevant service manager in consultation with the Chief Finance Officer and must meet the criteria and limits laid down in the investment strategy.
 Most loans and shares are capital expenditure and purchases and will therefore also be approved as part of the capital programme.